 - Visa copy, if available (may be expired in some cases)

 - Unexpired I-94 card showing a visa status that allows study

 - I-797 approval notice showing approved change of status to a visa type that allows study

 Students who are pending U.S immigrants (U.S. green card application is pending but not yet approved):

 Students who are in the process of applying for U.S. permanent residency (“green card”) may show the following documents:

 - Copy of I-485 receipt notice, proving a pending green card application

 - Copy of a temporary work card based on the pending I-485 application

-NOTE: Individuals holding F-2, B-1 or B-2 status are prohibited from studying in the U.S. Students on a dependent status may only hold that dependent status until they turn 21 years of age; after 21, they must have their own independent visa status.
-This requirement applies to all newly admitted students at the University of Georgia beginning Fall 2011 including students who have been previously enrolled at UGA and are returning to a degree program or applying for a new degree program.
-If you have specific questions regarding your registration flag or your documentation, please contact firstname.lastname@example.org.
+NOTE: Individuals holding B-1 or B-2 status are prohibited from studying in the U.S. F-2 visitors may study part-time.
+Students on a dependent status may only hold that dependent status until they turn 21 years of age; after 21, they must have their own independent visa status.
+If you have specific questions regarding your registration flag or your documentation, please contact email@example.com.